shuoshuobar/NYC-Active-Sheds/README.md

 5. HTML: Webpage design

 ## Limitation/Looking Ahead:
-1. Thinking about how to automatically track the number of active sidewalk sheds along with time
+1. Thinking about how to build an automatic tracker of the number of active sidewalk sheds along with time